brandenk514/hl-docs/_posts/2025-06-11-installing-proxmox.md

 ## Why Proxmox?

 I chose Proxmox for a variety of reasons, but mostly because Broadcom decided to buy VMware and gut ESXi, the product I loved.
 I was a full supporter of VMUG (VMware User Group), and when Broadcom brought VMware, I could see the writing on the wall.
 It wasn't long after I migrated off of ESXi that VMUG became untenable for the average person to use.

+At some point, I may switch to Nutanix CE, XCG-NG, or Red Hat Openshift, but none of those have shown to have the same ease of use that Proxmox did.
+However, the great hypervisor war is far from over so I expect this to change with time.

 That being said, I have been presently surprised by Proxmox’s robustness and flexibility.
 It is a rock-solid KVM platform that allows you to run and maintain highly available virtual machines and containers.
 Its basic backup integrations and dedicated backup software (Proxmox Backup Server) have made it a go-to for myself and many others.
 That only scratches the surface so with that let’s get it installed!